andaljhndll/react-js-vite-template/README.md

 # react-typescript-vite-template
-A base React app codebase powered by Vite
+A base React-TypeScript codebase powered by Vite